 If you live in the area, and collect cards, why not come along and find out whether our club meetings could enhance your enjoyment in your cards.

 Alternatively, if you have inherited any cards which you know little about, we will do our best to advise you on them; we might hopefully even encourage you to start collecting yourself, and bring new life to your relative’s old albums!

 Of course, any collectors who hail from other regions and find themselves in our area on a meeting day will also be made very welcome.

 A little club history: we were founded by Max Handsley,

 We have selected two Leicester card issuers for you.

-Firstly, J. Goddard & Sons, Station Street, Leicester, Silver and Silver-Plate cleaning powder manufacturers; though you will find them downgraded in most dealer catalogues as simply making “metal polish”.
-These issued several very attractive large size sets of cards, unsurprisingly mostly dealing with antique silver and silver-plated wares.
+Firstly, J. Goddard & Sons, of Station Street, Leicester.
+This issuer were Silver and Silver-Plate cleaning powder manufacturers; though you will find them downgraded in most dealer catalogues as to simply making “metal polish”.
+They issued several very attractive large size sets of cards, unsurprisingly mostly dealing with antique silver and silver-plated wares.

 “Old Silver” (a set of 12 cards with attractive red backgrounds, issued 1924) –

 “Use and Cleaning of Silverware” (first series issued 1926, if 2 cards can be called a series – plus a second series of 6 cards issued 1937) –